01 of 08

 How to Make an Owl Using a Pine Cone

-This project should take about 20 minutes to complete, but this does not include drying time.
-Also, note,... that the time guidelines are estimates.
-This craft can may take more or less time depending on your circumstances.
-If you don't normally do crafts, expect to need a bit more time to finish the project.
-If you're a veteran crafter, however, this project shouldn't be difficult for you.Continue to 2 of 4 below.
+This project should take about 20 minutes to complete, but this does not include cutting and drying time.
+Also, note that the time guidelines are estimates.
+This craft can take more or less time depending on your experience.
+You can expect to need a bit more time to finish the project if you don't usually do crafts.
+Veteran crafters, however, will find this project to be quick and easy.Continue to 2 of 8 below.

 How to Get Started